Esther7171/Web-Application-Penetration-Testing/Check-List/readme.md

 * [ ] Test for vertical Access control problems (a.k.a.
 Privilege Escalation)
 * [ ] Test for horizontal Access control problems (between two users at the same privilege level)
 * [ ] Test for missing authorization
+* [ ] Test that the same name or email cannot be registered
+* [ ] Ensure temporary emails are rejected.
 ## Data Validation
 * [ ] Test for Reflected Cross Site Scripting
 * [ ] Test for Stored Cross Site Scripting